- About Us

 - Where: Losco Regional Park, under the pavilion, 10851 Hood Road South, Jacksonville, FL 32257

-- Everyone can receive The First Coast FreeThinker via e-mail or download it from our website.
+- Everyone can receive The First Coast FreeThinker via e-mail, view it in your browser, or download it from our website.
 Members are entitled to receive the U.S. Mail hard-copy version.

-- A trial subscription of the hard-copy version is available at no charge, following which you need to join to continue to receive it.
+- A trial subscription of the hard-copy version is available for three months at no charge, following which, you need to join to continue to receive it.